-FLORIDA, Key West Shipwreck Museum with Kids – “Wreck ashore!” wasn’t always the bad news it may sound like to us today.
+FLORIDA, The Key West Shipwreck Museum with Kids – “Wreck ashore!” wasn’t always the bad news it may sound like to us today.
 In fact, in the Key West of the mid 1800s, where as many as one hundred ships might pass by in a day and shipwrecks appeared off the coast as often as once a week, it was great news to just about everyone whose ears could hear it.

-As you’ll quickly learn on a visit to the Key West Shipwreck Museum, even those aboard the afflicted vessel could at least be grateful that there was a bustling island economy close at hand with their misfortune literally in its sights.
+As you’ll quickly learn on a visit to the kid-friendly Key West Shipwreck Museum, even those aboard the afflicted vessel could at least be grateful that there was a bustling island economy close at hand with their misfortune literally in its sights.
 And better still, that the new law of the land ensured that all passengers must be rescued before whatever cargo might be aboard.

 With “wreckers” watching from shore day and night, and some optimistically patrolling the waters, help was usually quick to come.
 The first to arrive at a fresh shipwreck got to lead the salvage operation and would receive the biggest share of the profits when auction day rolled around.